mhubii/inpainting/README.md

 <br><br>

 ## Conclusion
 The presented method, as it is, does not work well to perform inpaintings on radon transformations.
-Other techniques have to be investigated or the inpainting based on a DCGAN has to be further developed.
+Other techniques have to be investigated or the inpainting based on a DCGAN has to be further developed for this kind of application.

 ## Literature
 [<a name="1">1</a>] [Liver CT Scan](https://upload.wikimedia.org/wikipedia/en/0/06/R_vs_L_Liver_by_CT.PNG "Link to Wikipedia")